algo-1/textgenerator/README.md

 I used a wrapper for the genius lyrics api called lyricsgenius.
 It was developed by @johnwmillr

-# Link to pictures of the website
+# Link To Pictures Of The Website
 https://1drv.ms/u/s!Ant3sKnbjQ2-hXI1J_D5Aqnp9f7i?e=75TUdd